 does not address arts and culture specifically, think about how the council's work supports other areas of focus, whether it is providing after-school programming

 for at-risk youth, or supporting the local economy by creating community events.
-The New England Foundation for the

 Businesses: Businesses are another important group to consider when fundraising.
 Larger corporations may have grant opportunities available for the